-Our common stock is currently traded on The Nasdaq Capital Market under the symbol "SSH."
+Our common stock is currently traded on The Nasdaq Capital Market under the symbol "CHFS."
 See "Prospectus Summary-Recent Developments" for important information about the listing of our common stock on The Nasdaq Capital Market.
-On March 17, 2017 the closing price of our common stock was \$3.18 per share.
-We do not intend to apply for listing of the Series E Preferred Stock or the warrants on any securities exchange or other trading system.
+On October 16, 2017, the closing price of our common stock was \$9.07 per share.
+We do not intend to apply for listing of the Series F Preferred Stock or the warrants on any securities exchange or other trading system.

-The public offering price of the securities offered by this prospectus will be determined by negotiation between us and the underwriters among the factors considered in determining the public offering price of the shares were;
+The public offering price of the securities offered by this prospectus will be determined by negotiation between us and the underwriter among the factors considered in determining the public offering price of the shares were:

-our history and our prospects;
+- · our history and our prospects;

-- the industry in which we operate; - our past and present operating results; - the previous experience of our executive officers; and - the general condition of the securities markets at the time of this offering, including discussions between the underwriters and prospective investors.
+- · the industry in which we operate;

+- · our past and present operating results;

+- the previous experience of our executive officers; and

+- the general condition of the securities markets at the time of this offering, including discussions between the underwriter and prospective investors.